rohrerj/scion/doc/dev/design/FABRID.rst

     Describes the format of FABRID policies, the modifications to the path construction beacons, and the FABRID control service endpoints used to communicate policies to endhosts and other ASes.
 - Configuration
-    Describes how the border router and the control service have to be configured such that they are able to process FABRID packets.
+    Describes how the border router and the control service have to be configured such that they are able to process FABRID packets, how the FABRID policies can be configured, and how the MPLS labels can be set for a pair of connection points.
 - Rationale
     Describes different design options and the reasoning behind the decision behind our choice.
 - Implementation